-Project Description: Proposal to install a microcell wireless communication facility (location ID #FB07) on an existing 28-foot 6-inch tall utility pole, including a cylindrical approximately 24-inch tall and 12" in diameter "omni" or multi-directional antenna, mounted on top of a 1-foot 1-inch pole height extender (for a total proposed height of 31-feet 7-inches), and related pole-mounted equipment, as part of a 13 microcell site distributed antenna system (DAS) in the Freedom Boulevard/Day Valley Road portion of the Aptos Hills.
-A 3-foot tall by 2.5-foot wide by 1-foot deep power supply/battery backup equipment box, and a 2-foot tall by 1-foot wide by 6-inch wide power metering box, that are part of this microcell site, are to be mounted on a separate nearby utility pole.
+Project Description: Proposal to install a microcell wireless communication facility on an existing 28-foot tall wooden utility pole, including a cylindrical approximately 24-inch tall and 12-inch diameter "omni" or multi-directional antenna, mounted on top of the pole (for a total proposed height of 31-feet 3-inches), and related pole-mounted equipment, as part of a 13 microcell site distributed antenna system (DAS) in the Freedom Boulevard/Day Valley Road portion of the Aptos Hills.
+A 3-foot tall by 2.5-foot wide by 1-foot deep power supply/battery backup equipment box, and a 2-foot tall by 1-foot wide by 6-inches deep power metering box, that are part of this microcell site, are proposed to be mounted on a separate nearby utility pole.